paull10au/qsyd_InvocableEmailActions/CONTRIBUTING.md

 ### Apex Styleguide

-Include the following boilerplate at the top of every file
+- Include the following boilerplate at the top of every file:

 ```Apex
 /**